HVAC System Basics for New Homeowners

-Know the Parts of an HVAC System
+Know the Different Elements of an HVAC System

 - Comfort systems, such as an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few choices.

-- Ductwork connected to return and supply registers in the case of air-forced systems like ACs, heat pumps and furnaces.
+- Ductwork connected to return and supply registers when it comes to air-forced systems such as ACs, heat pumps and furnaces.

-- Radiators or hot water distribution systems such as boilers.
+- Radiators or hot water distribution systems in the case of boilers.

 - Thermostat for indoor comfort control.

-Understand the Importance of Preventive Maintenance
+Recognize the Importance of Preventive Maintenance

 - Gently hose down the outdoor unit and trim back vegetation to enhance airflow.